enif77/SharpNekton/README.md

 A very old piece of code I just (2019-05-15) retrieved from my archives.
 It is incomplete and without any documentation.
 I'll revive it over time...

 The most interesting part here is the evaluator.
-It is stack based virtual machine, that uses as-a-class implemented opcodes, without using any kind of a bytecode.
+It is a stack based virtual machine, that uses as-a-class implemented opcodes, without using any kind of a bytecode.
 It makes the evaluator very simple and effective.